 – If you don’t have breakdown cover and aren’t covered for misfuelling on your insurance the fuel station may be able to give you the number for a local company offering fuel drain and flush services.

-If you drive off after putting the wrong fuel in your car the chances are you won’t get far.
+If you drive off after putting the wrong fuel in your car, the chances are you won’t get far.
 Your car is likely to make some grumbling noises so take heed and pull over as soon as you can.
-If you still don’t realise your car will eventually grind to a halt, but at this point it is likely there will be considerable damage.
+If you still don’t realise your car will eventually grind to a halt, but at this point, it is likely there will be considerable damage.

-The AA state that the average price for misfuelling is around £190 which includes the cost of call out, fuel drain, flush and replenish of your fuel system.
+The AA state that the average price for misfuelling is around £190 which includes the cost of a call out, fuel drain, flush and replenish of your fuel system.